 JPMORGAN CHASE & CO.
-IS CURRENTLY ONE OF THE COMPANIES THAT MAKE UP THE DOW JONES INDUSTRIAL AVERAGETM AND THE S&P 500[®] INDEX, but JPMorgan Chase & Co. will not have any obligation to consider your interests in taking any corporate action that might affect the level of the Dow Jones Industrial AverageTM and the S&P 500[®] Index.
+IS CURRENTLY ONE OF THE COMPANIES THAT MAKE UP THE S&P 500® INDEX, but JPMorgan Chase & Co. will not have any obligation to consider your interests in taking any corporate action that might affect the level of the S&P 500® Index.